 Think of the age and interest of the children.
 A stuffed animal (to cuddle with for comfort), a journal (to express feelings), coloring books, activity books, movies, or video games (to occupy themselves when everyone else is busy) are all easy suggestions that will let a child know you haven’t forgotten them.

 A gift certificate to a cleaning service can be a relief to the family.
 You could offer to clean their home, but keep in mind that many people are self-conscious about their mess and would rather have a stranger do this than a friend.
 So a gift certificate (with an offer to handle scheduling if they need that) is a great option.

 Lawn Care Service

 Similar to the above suggestion, many times the person who has died was the person who mowed the lawn or took care of other outside needs.
 Even if this is not the case, taking care of those things can be an unnecessary stressor for the family.
-A gift certificate to a lawn care service (even better, with an offer to call and get it scheduled) is a thoughtful and useful gesture.
+A gift certificate to a lawn care service is a thoughtful and useful gesture.
+Even better, throw in an offer to call and get it scheduled for them!

 Book of Letters